 After a brief survey of the town we will depart on a 1 hour ride via Infierno Road, followed by 30 minutes boat journey by motorized canoe to Posada Amazonas.
 Depending on the arrival time of the plane we will have a boxed lunch aboard the boats or have lunch upon arrival at Posada Amazonas.
 During our voyage we may see bird species typical of the river or forest edge such as: Black Skimmer, Pied Lapwing, Capped Heron, Jabiru Stork, Roadside Hawk, and several species of kingfishers, swallows and flycatchers.

 When we arrive at Posada Amazonas we will unpack and unwind.
-Posada Amazonas is a comfortable yet unobtrusive 30 room lodge owned jointly by our Rainforest expedition company and the Local Community of Infierno.
+Posada Amazonas is a comfortable yet unobtrusive 30 room lodge owned the Local Community of Infierno and managed by a veteran Rainforest Expedition company.
 We will receive a short orientation and a complete briefing on the lodge and the Ecotourism Project before our afternoon activity : the canopy tower.
 Here we visit a 35 meter scaffolding tower that is 15 minutes walking distance from the lodge.
 The scaffolding tower is built so that you safely climb using the internal staircase with verandahs on each side, and rest in platforms every 2 meters.
 From the top you not only get spectacular views of the river and the surrounding forest but also excellent opportunities to observe birds from the canopy including parrots, toucans and macaws.
 A video about the forest of Tambopata will be displayed after dinner.

 We will be up at dawn for a visit to the Tres Chimbadas oxbow lake.
 After an early breakfast we depart, fifteen minutes from Posada Amazonas by boat and a 30 minute walk to the lake shore.
 From here we take a long, easy canoe ride around the lake observing giant river otters, turtles, hoatzin, and wading birds.
 The giant river otters that are seen in Tres Chimbadas belong to a resident family of nine.
 As we approach noon, animal activity decreases, and we will continue travel up the Tambopata River for 3 to 4 hours into the pristine heart of the reserve.